knpuniversity/symfony4/sfcasts/uploads/uploading-private-files.md

 ## Re-using the Upload Logic

 Ok, we're ready!
-Most of the logic in `uploadArticleImage()` should be reusable: we're basically going to do the same thing... just through the *private* filesystem: we need to figure out the filename and stream it through Flysystem.
-The only part of this method that we *don't* need is the `$existingFilename`: we don't need to delete any *existing* filename - we're not going to allow files to be "updated" for a specific `ArticleReference`.
+Most of the logic in `uploadArticleImage()` *should* be reusable: we're basically going to do the same thing... just through the *private* filesystem: we need to figure out the filename and stream it through Flysystem.
+The only part of this method that we *don't* need is the `$existingFilename`.
+We don't need to delete an *existing* file... because we're not going to allow files to be "updated" for a specific `ArticleReference` - we'll just have the user delete them and re-upload the new file.

-Let's refactor: copy all of this code down through the `fclose()` and, at the bottom. create a new `private function` called `uploadFile()`.
-This will take in the `File` object that we're uploading and we will also need to pass the directory name - you'll see what this in a moment.
-And then a `bool $isPublic` flag so that this method knows whether to store things in the public filesystem or private one.
+Refactoring time!
+Copy all of this code down through the `fclose()` and, at the bottom, create a new `private function` called `uploadFile()`.
+This will take in the `File` object that we're uploading... and we also need to pass the directory name - you'll see what that is in a moment.
+Then add a `bool $isPublic` flag so that this method knows whether to store things in the public or private filesystem.

 [[[ code('f30e54b467') ]]]

 To start, paste that exact logic

 [[[ code('f0e2f70e58') ]]]

 and, at the bottom, `return $newFilename`.
 Oh, and I should also probably add a return type.

 [[[ code('ff72259c20') ]]]

 Let's see... the first thing we need to do is handle this `$isPublic` argument.
-So Let's say `$filesystem = $isPublic ?`, and if it *is* public, use `$this->filesystem`, otherwise use  `$this->privateFilesystem`.
+So Let's say `$filesystem = $isPublic ?` and, if it *is* public, use `$this->filesystem`, otherwise use `$this->privateFilesystem`.
 Below, replace `$this->filesystem` with `$filesystem`.

 [[[ code('d608066920') ]]]